paulikauro/nOREstone/readme.md

+### Known bugs
+- Due to quirks with NBTAPI, I couldn't figure out how to get containers with items that have complex NBT on them to be recognized by redstone simulations properly.
+Named items should be fine.
+But do remember that as soon as one item is illegal, the SS returned by the container is undefined behavior.

 ### Permissions:

 Notes:
 - All permissions are independent, to allow for maximal customizability.
 While it can be error-prone, going through each permission of this list one at a time should do the trick.